RutgersMobileApplicationDevelopment/HackNights/README.md

 #### iOS Track:
 [Week 1 iOS Tutorial](www.makeschool.com/academy) <br />
+1. Create an account
-* Create an account, click on the iOS Apps track, and follow the "Learn how to build apps: Magic 8-Ball" tutorial
+2. Click on the iOS Apps track
+3. Follow the "Learn how to build apps: Magic 8-Ball" tutorial
 * iOS documentation if you get stuck:
   - https://developer.apple.com/documentation/